 Birkenhead Point Brand Outlet has a beautiful position on the waterfront, which is almost as appealing as its 100-plus stores.
 Highlights include a massive Nike shop and a factory outlet for leading homewares store Peter’s of Kensington.

 You’ll find plenty of top Australian brands here, along with international names such as Bally, Michael Kors, Coach, Calvin Klein and Simone Pérèle.
-To get there take the Shopper Hopper ferry from Circular Quay.

 Market City, Chinatown

 Located on top of Chinatown’s Paddy’s Market (a shopping destination in its own right), Market City offers the only outlet shopping in the centre of the city.
 Most of the outlet stores are on level two; level one has a host of general retail shops.

 You’re in the heart of Chinatown here, and the centre’s 1909 Dining Precinct on level three has a great selection of Asian restaurants to dip into.
 Market City is within walking distance of Central and Town Hall stations.